Kristina01111000/WordPressTheme/README.md

  from the udemy class

 To do:
-add the different sections
+- code to the different sections
-fix the navbar color issue
+- fix the navbar color issue
+- fix navbar button issue
 - figure out how to make parallax work

 Notes: